CurtisLane/Star-Wars-RPG/README.md

 ### Functions:
     1. Message displayed to user: Choose your character.
-        1. Clicking any of the four images will select your character.
+        1a.
+Clicking any of the four images will select your character.
-        1. Selected character background turns green, all others become red.
+        1b.
+Selected character background turns green, all others become red.
-    1. Message displayed to user: Choose your first enemy.
+    2. Message displayed to user: Choose your first enemy.
-        1. Clicking any of the three images with a red background will move that image to the enemy fighting area.
+        2a.
+Clicking any of the three images with a red background will move that image to the enemy fighting area.
-    1. Attack button appears, message displayed to user: Click the attack button.
+    3. Attack button appears, message displayed to user: Click the attack button.
-        1. Clicking the attack button reduces the enemy health by a certain attack power.
+        3a.
+Clicking the attack button reduces the enemy health by player attack power.
-        1. Player attack power increases with every attack.
+        3b.
+Player attack power increases with every attack.
-        1. Player health is then reduced by the amount of enemy counter attack power.
+        3c.
+Player health is then reduced by the amount of enemy counter attack power.
-        1. Enemy counter attack power does not change.
+        3d.
+Enemy counter attack power does not change.
-    1. If the enemy runs out of health before the player, message displayed to user: You defeated the firs (or 'second') enemy, choose your next enemy (or 'final opponent').
+    4. If the enemy runs out of health before the player, message displayed to user: You defeated the firs (or 'second') enemy, choose your next enemy (or 'final opponent').
-        1. Enemy is moved back in line with other images and background turns gray.
+        4a.
+Enemy is moved back in line with other images and background turns gray.
-        1. Reset button appears which reloads the page.
+        4b.
+Reset button appears which reloads the page.
-    1. If the player runs out of health before the enemy, message displayed to user: You lose.
+    5. If the player runs out of health before the enemy, message displayed to user: You lose.
 Try again.
-        1. Player background becomes gray.
+        5a.
+Player background becomes gray.
-        1. Reset button appears which reloads the page.
+        5b.
+Reset button appears which reloads the page.
-    1. If the player defeats all three enemies, message displayed to user: You win, Congratulations!
+    6. If the player defeats all three enemies, message displayed to user: You win, Congratulations!
-        1. Reset button appears which reloads the page.
+        6a.
+Reset button appears which reloads the page.